FreeLanguageTools/vocabsieve/README.md

 [![Packaging status](https://repology.org/badge/vertical-allrepos/ssmtool.svg)](https://repology.org/project/ssmtool/versions)

 ## Development
-To run from source, simply use `pip3 -r requirements.txt` and then `python3 ssmtool.py`.
+To run from source, simply use `pip3 -r requirements.txt` and then `python3 vocabsieve.py`.

-Alternatively, you can also install a live version to your python package library with `pip3 install .`
+Alternatively, you can also install a live version to your python package library with `pip3 install .` (Add --user if there is a permission error)

 ## API documentation
-If you want to leverage ssmtool to build your own plugins, you can refer to the [API Documentation](API.md)
+If you want to leverage VocabSieve to build your own plugins, you can refer to the [API Documentation](API.md)

 ## Feedback
 You are welcome to report bugs, suggest features/enhancements, or ask for clarifications by opening a GitHub issue.

 ## Credits
 The definitions provided by the program by default come from English Wiktionary, without which this program would never have been created.

-Support for Google Translate without the use of an API key comes from the [py-googletrans project](https://github.com/ssut/py-googletrans)

 App icon is made from icons by Freepik available on Flaticon.